siberianfox/tinygwiki/TinyG-Configuration-for-Firmware-Version-0.98.md

 * Digital inputs are now configurable "objects" that allow individual inputs to be:
   * Set as Normally Open or Normally Closed (NO/NC, aka activeLO / activeHI)
   * Mapped to an immediate action, such as feedhold, halt, shutdown, or reset
-  * Mapped to a function such as limit switch, homing, probing, shutdown, or safety interlock
+  * Mapped to a function such as limit, homing, probing, shutdown, or safety interlock
   * Switch state is available for inspection in text mode and JSON mode
   * See Digital Inputs on this page
 * New Homing Behavior.
 Homing is more accurate and easier to configure